jserlan/ansible-playbooks-portainer/README.md

 ### Requirements :

 A Linux machine and a root user or at least an user with sudo privileges.
+A SSH server installed on the remote machine.

 ### Files and folders description